3ldr0n/kaftter/README.md

 These events are consumed, saved in Cassandra and summarized by a spark job.

-This is really is a much more complicated than it should be, but the goal *is not* to make something simple, it's actually just made to learn some technologies.
+This really is much more complicated than it should be, but the goal *is not* to make something simple, it's actually just made to learn some technologies.